Six Reasons to Support Your Colleagues at Work | Benenden

-It’s no secret that, in any given workplace, people have differing sets of expertise - and even life experience - that helps to inform their work.
+It’s no secret that, in any given workplace, people have different sets of expertise - and even life experience - that helps to inform their work.
 Offering your support, help and expertise doesn’t go unnoticed, and it makes people more likely to want to offer you the same in return.
-Being able to draw on your co-workers expertise can only be beneficial, both in your current position and in a networking capacity, should you wish to move on.
+Being able to draw on your co-workers' expertise can only be beneficial, both in your current position and in a networking capacity, should you wish to move on.

 Develop leadership skills

 Facilitating the development of others and bringing out the best in them, is one of the most important roles for a leader.
 Not only that, but it makes you more respected and influential.
 That means that by investing time in supporting your colleagues, you’re unwittingly developing your own skills as a leader.